remoteit/desktop/readme.md

 ### Setup

-Copy the `.env.example` file to `.env` and then fill in the values for testing.
+Copy the `backend/.env.example` file to `backend/.env` and then fill in the values.

 ### End-to-End Tests